mayankkapoor/HeatTemplates/README.md

 1. Prepare template config
 2. Create stack
+3. Deploys Ingress
-3. Wait for it to finish
+4. Wait for it to finish

 ### Prepare template config